archibate/gpt4o/README.md

   \ "timeout": v:null,
 \ })
 ```

+> By default, model is `gpt-4o-mini` for best speed and economy.
+You may change this by setting, for example, `"model": "gpt-4o"`.

 ## Contributing
 Contributions are welcome!
 If you'd like to help improve gpt4o.nvim, please open a pull request or issue on the repository.
 Here are some ways you can contribute: